 The following 8 herbs and spices will help improve your health:

 Since it is often consumed in such small amounts, sage does not provide significant amounts of calories , carbohydrate, protein or fiber.
 However, sage does contain numerous anti-inflammatory and antioxidant compounds beneficial to health.

-Due to its high antioxidant capacity, sage can help protect the body’s cells from damage caused by free radicals, which often results in cell death, impaired immunity, and chronic disease.
-Other health benefits of sage are possible alzheimer’s treatment, lowering blood glucose and cholesterol.
+Due to its high antioxidant capacity, sage may help protect the body's cells from damage caused by free radicals, which often results in cell death, impaired immunity, and chronic disease.
+Other health benefits of sage are possible alzheimer's treatment, lowering blood glucose and cholesterol.
 Continue these health benefits on sage and find out how to use sage in your recipes on Medical News Today.

 Turmeric has a peppery, warm and bitter flavor and a mild fragrance slightly reminiscent of orange and ginger, and while it is best known as one of the ingredients used to make curry, it also gives ballpark mustard its bright yellow color.

 Turmeric comes from the root of the Curcuma longa plant and has a tough brown skin and a deep orange flesh.
 Turmeric has long been used as a powerful anti-inflammatory in both the Chinese and Indian systems of medicine.
 Turmeric was traditionally called "Indian saffron" because of its deep yellow-orange color and has been used throughout history as a condiment, healing remedy and textile dye.

 This herb is a good source of iron, calcium, and vitamin B6.
 According to MNT, it is typically prepared as a dried whole herb or a dried powdered extract, while teas and liquid extracts are made from fresh or dried leaves.